smoooty/lfa-catalog-redesign/README.md

 <h2>Display and Navigation:</h2>

 I wanted the layout of the display to be clean and navigable, respecting the medium of the written word.
 The navigation consists of a readily understandable downward scroll.
 The book title, authors, subjects, tags, and language are shown in a hierarchical view based on importance.
 Clicking on a row reveal second level information about the book - the cover and blurb.
-This data is queried from a JSON file and dynamically rendered to the view using the Angular.js ngRepeat directive.
+This data is queried from a JSON file and dynamically rendered to the view using the Angular ngRepeat directive.

 <h2>Filtering and Sorting:</h2>